 Craving lots of texture with your bars?
 You’ll love my oatmeal lemon crumble bars.

-Plenty of lemon recipes to love on my site including these lemon crinkle cookies!
+Plenty of lemon recipes to love on my site including these lemon crinkle cookies and lemon thumbprint cookies!
 Regardless of what you choose, lemon-y desserts are always a great choice when looking for springtime or Easter dessert recipes.

 Print